IbrahimMoGedami/CustomFloatingLabelTextField/README.md

 # FloatingLabelTextField

-`FloatingBorderTextField` is a customizable SwiftUI view that provides a floating label text field with support for validation, secure input, multiline input, and custom right views.
+`FloatingLabelTextField` is a customizable SwiftUI view that provides a floating label text field with support for validation, secure input, multiline input, and custom right views.
 It includes customizable error handling and the ability to display validation messages.

 ## Features